On the representation-free formalism in quantum mechanics: Bra-ket formalism

-The corrected definition of the action of a linear $O$ operator on a covector $\langle u|$ is as follows.
-The resulting covector $\langle u|O$ is defined as conjugate of the vector $O^\dag|u\rangle$ where the operator $O^\dag$ is given by Eq.~(\re{ad1}) or~(\re{ad}).
-With this definition, one again comes to Eq.~(\re{1}).
-The corresponding definition for the action of the $O^\dag$ operator on a covector $\langle u|$ is, of course, that the resulting covector $\langle u|O^\dag$ is conjugate of the vector $O|u\rangle$.
-Using this definition and the above definition of the covector $\langle u|O$, one comes to Eq.~(\re{2}).
+The revised definition for the action of an $O$ operator on a covector is as follows: the covector $\langle u|O$ is defined as the conjugate of the vector $O^\dag|u\rangle$ where the operator~$O^\dag$ is given by Eq.~(\re{ad}).
+With this definition, the equality~(\re{1}) is valid due to the relation~(\re{ad}).
+The definition for the action of an $O^\dag$ operator on a covector is that the covector $\langle v|O^\dag$ is the conjugate of the vector $O|v\rangle$.
+With this definition, the equalities~(\re{2}) are valid due to the relation~(\re{ad}).